Article I - Name

 If the position of Past Chairperson is not available, the Council may elect a member-at-large to serve on the Executive Committee.

 The Executive Committee oversees all duties and operations of the State Rehabilitation Council business.
-This committee supervises the actions and directions of the Executive Director of the SRC.
+The committee also supervises the Executive Director of the SRC.

 The Executive Committee shall be authorized to conduct emergency business on behalf of the full Council until the next regularly scheduled Council meeting.
 Such business shall include, but not be limited to, overseeing the daily activities of the SRC office, financial decisions, etc.